byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ### Basic Lookup (filtered)

 Filtering your query is another way to retrieve specific datasets.
-You construct a filter by selecting the resource you would like to filter on and then adding the condition and values. `resource[attribute]=value`
+Some APIs support filters in the format `resource[attribute]=value`.
+The Persons v3 API utilizes dot notation filters.
+They allow you to look up a persons information by a wider variety of identifiers.

 In Postman use the `Get Person Filtered` API call.
-Replace the value after `=` with your netid.
+Replace the value after `=` with your personal email.
 This result should look very similar to your previous responses.

 #### What a response looks like

-Links

-Metadata
+The links section of the response provides you additional routes to access clarifying information or additional results.

+IMAGE HERE

+The metadata provides information on pagination of large result sets and response code.
+It also gives you information on the field sets returned and the field sets avaliable for retrieval.

 ### Single resource lookup